 What makes these towels so great?

 Dirt-cheap and easy to clean, restaurant-grade cotton towels don’t take up the extra space that potholders or trivets demand.
 In a small restaurant kitchen, any tools that can serve several purposes and save space are valuable.
-Those same qualities make these cotton towels—the best ones, in my opinion, are always branded with a blue stripe down the middle—just as useful for home cooks.
+Those same qualities make these cotton towels—the best ones, in my opinion, are always branded with a blue stripe down the middle, like these Royal Cotton Kitchen Towels—just as useful for home cooks.
 But it’s more than just their size and foldability that make cotton towels a favorite tool of so many chefs.

 As long as they aren’t damp, the towels—folded over several times—are just as effective at preventing burns as the best of potholders.
 For Christa Chase, executive chef at the soon-to-open Friends and Family Bar in Oakland, California, these towels are a more useful all-purpose tool than nearly any other.
 “We [use them to] clean our stations, grab sauté pans during service, grab sheet trays from the oven, brush flour off the bottom of a pizza," she says.
 "You can use it and toss it into the hamper at the end of the night!”

 There’s a certain clunkiness to potholders and trivets.
 They're often big and bulky, and you can't easily sling them over an apron waistband for easy access the way you can with towels.
 Two cotton towels hanging at all times from your hip are always ready to be potholders when you need them, and when you need to set something hot down on a countertop, they're prepared to act as your trivets, too.
 You definitely won’t find potholders in Chase’s restaurant kitchen.
 “They get dirty and gross and do not feel as secure as a towel,” she says.